 If there are a group of people in your area interested in participating on the ALTP course, please contact us to discuss the possibility of us running it in your location.

 Finding out more: You should find all the information you require in the downloadable guides on this page, including the application form.
-For an informal chat about the ALTP please contact Allison Fenton on 07388 377474 or email Allison.firstname.lastname@example.org
+For any other queries please contact: Emma.firstname.lastname@example.org